yosef1sh/github-app/README.md

 Navigate to the `server` directory.

 Create a `.env` file with the following configuration:
-PORT= # Port on which the server will run GITHUB_API_KEY= # API key for accessing the GitHub API MONGO_URI= # MongoDB connection URI
+PORT= # Port on which the server will run
+GITHUB_API_KEY= # API key for accessing the GitHub API
+MONGO_URI= # MongoDB connection URI
 GITHUB_CLIENT_ID= # GitHub OAuth client ID
 GITHUB_CLIENT_SECRET= # GitHub OAuth client secret
-CLIENT_BASE_URL= # Base URL for the client application Install dependencies: npm install
+CLIENT_BASE_URL= # Base URL for the client application

+Install dependencies: `npm install`
-Start the backend server:npm start
+Start the backend server: `npm start`

 ### Frontend Setup

 Navigate to the client directory.

-Install dependencies:npm install
+Install dependencies: `npm install`
-Start the frontend development server:npm start
+Start the frontend development server: `npm start`
 The frontend server will run on http://localhost:3000 by default.

 ### Features

--Explore GitHub profiles, repositories, and friends effortlessly.
+- Explore GitHub profiles, repositories, and friends effortlessly.
--Enjoy a seamless and infinite scroll experience when exploring profiles, repositories, and friends.
+- Enjoy a seamless and infinite scroll experience when exploring profiles, repositories, and friends.
--Log in with your GitHub account for personalized features.
+- Log in with your GitHub account for personalized features.
--View a paginated list of profiles that you have liked.
+- View a paginated list of profiles that you have liked.
--Like profiles when logged in to express your interest.
+- Like profiles when logged in to express your interest.
--Switch to dark mode for a visually comfortable experience.
+- Switch to dark mode for a visually comfortable experience.